 Marilyn’s Salon Addition

 I asked Marilyn what tools and materials they used during their updates.
 She stated that they made it a point to purchase the highest-quality they could.
+They used Benjamin Moore paints and Mannington vinyl flooring.
+The windows are All-weather, made in Canada.
+They hired contractors to build both additions.

-Calm Master Bedroom
+Master Bedroom and Bathroom

-Over the last 23 years, the Widdifield’s 1978 Fleetwood single wide has seen many changes.
+Over the last 23 years, the Widdifield’s 1978 Fleetwood single wide has seen many changes!

-They saved money by doing what they could themselves and hired out the jobs they didn’t feel comfortable doing – exactly how it should be.
+They saved money by doing what they could themselves and hired out the jobs they didn’t feel comfortable doing – exactly how it should be!
 Hiring experienced professionals is often a much better deal in the long run for large jobs or jobs that require specialized tools or knowledge.

-I think the most important thing is to keep up with maintenance because things can snowball pretty fast and then you could end up with an big repair bill.
-When something needs to be repaired it has to get done or things can deteriorate pretty fast.As far as living in a smaller space, I haven’t had a basement for the last 35 years and I find that I just don’t keep a lot of stuff because there is nowhere to store it.
+I think living in a mobile home is great, if you continue to do maintenance just as you would on a site-built house.
+When something needs to be repaired it has to get done or things can deteriorate pretty fast.I think the most important thing is to keep up with maintenance because things can snowball pretty fast and then you could end up with an big repair bill.As far as living in a smaller space, I haven’t had a basement for the last 35 years and I find that I just don’t keep a lot of stuff because there is nowhere to store it.
 I think the most important thing about living in a small space is to keep clutter away!
 I have to really like something before I buy it and I will probably have to get rid of something to make room for it.

 Very Nice!